-Lawrence has a strong history of supporting local businesses fire and medical department are essential resources in providing security and safety to our community.
-These departments rely on funding resources that should be protected by our State Legislature.
-Annexation Cities must also protect their authority in regards to annexation of property.
+Cities must also protect their authority in regards to annexation of property.
 Cities must have authority to plan for population growth, economic growth and for infrastructure expansion.
 The ability of cities to grow is inherent to the ultimate success of annexation powers as they are currently established in state statute.
 The City of Lawrence opposes further statutory changes that would limit the authority of cities to grow through annexation.

-Ensuring Adequate Water Resources Because a good water supply is essential to the welfare and growth of the Lawrence community, the Lawrence City Commission has taken steps to assure continued quality water resources.
+Adequate Water Resources

+Because a good water supply is essential to the welfare and growth of the Lawrence community, the Lawrence City Commission has taken steps to assure continued quality water resources.
 The city opposes Federal and State regulatory changes to quality standards that are not demonstrably related to public health unless adequate State and Federal financial assistance is provided to meet such new treatment requirements.
 We oppose water transfers that will negatively affect Lawrence's current and future water supplies.
-The City of Lawrence supports continued study and

-Protecting local and state water resources is essential for growth and quality of life implementation of appropriate plans to respond to the sedimentation issues in Kansas' reservoirs.
+The City of Lawrence supports continued study and implementation of appropriate plans to respond to the sedimentation issues in Kansas' reservoirs.
 The city also supports State funding for continued research on water quality issues, particularly in light of the quality issues in the Kansas River and Clinton Lake in the past several years.
 Both the Kansas River and Clinton Reservoir are vital water supplies for the Lawrence community.
 The City of Lawrence supports increases in the municipal water fees funding the State Water Plan if such increases fund water projects beneficial to preserving the quantity and quality of our vital water resources.
 Municipal water fees should only increase in proportion to increases on other water plan fees for industrial and agricultural users.

-State Support for K-12 and Higher Education The Lawrence City Commission urges the Kansas Legislature to provide robust funding for the education of future Kansans - from our K-12 schools to our higher education institutions, particularly including the University of Kansas.
+State Funding for K-12 and Higher Education

+The Lawrence City Commission urges the Kansas Legislature to provide robust funding for the education of future Kansans - from our K-12 schools to our higher education institutions, particularly including the University of Kansas.
 Lawrence and the State of Kansas benefits from a strong education system and we urge the Legislature to include education funding among its top priorities.